How default settings doubled organ donation rates in the U.S.

 Real-world findings: European organ donation rates

 To contextualize these findings, the researchers reached out to several European countries’ central registries in order to approximate the effective consent rate on a broader scale.
-The effective consent rate is the number of people who opted in in explicit-consent countries, and opted out in presumed consent countries.
+The effective consent rate is the number of people who opted in explicit-consent countries, and opted out in presumed consent countries.

 Lastly, they broadened their scope further and looked at a larger list of countries’ donation rates between 1991 and 2001.
 They also controlled for variables that could negatively impact rates, such as religious beliefs and hospital infrastructure.